What you need

 - Description: Write a description

-- The name and description is updated automatically
+- The name and description are updated automatically

 If you go to the project overview, you will see the updated sensor name in the list of devices.